-Although the CAPS instrument can observe particle fluxes over nearly a hemisphere, covering this full range of actuation requires 204 seconds.
+Although the CAPS instrument could observe particle fluxes over nearly a hemisphere, covering this full range of actuation required 204 seconds.
 In Titan's ionosphere, this angular coverage was not considered necessary, since ions are closely confined to the ram direction in a high Mach flow.
 In order to improve time resolution, the CAPS range of actuation was reduced to 28° when the spacecraft was below 1400 km.
 This resulted in one scan across the ram direction every 52 seconds.
 This range of actuation was determined on an encounter-by-encounter basis, so that it would be centered on the ram direction.
 Note that 28° was an operational limit for the minimum, non-zero range of actuation.
 In cases where the ram direction would not be observable at closest approach, different strategies were used below 1400 km, selected on an encounter-by-encounter basis.
 Non-zero actuation assured that the sensors would, in fact, sample the true ram direction.
-A 100 m/s cross-track neutral winds and/or ion drift produces a 1° of apparent ram direction.
+A 100 m/s cross-track neutral winds and/or ion drift produced a 1degree of apparent ram direction.
 This could seriously affect the quality of data from IBS, given its 1.4° field of view.

 This actuation strategy was not used for the T5 encounter, due to an instrument anomaly which temporarily prevented actuation.
 Although efforts were made to fix the actuator angle in the ram direction, analysis of the data strongly suggest the pointing was off by at least a few degrees.
-In addition, the actuator was intentionally fixed in the predicted ram direction on a series of encounters.
-This allowed 2 second time resolution while accepting uncertainties due to the potential difference between the true and predicted ram directions.
+In addition, the actuator was intentionally fixed in the predicted ram direction on a series of encounters (including T55 and T59).
+This allowed for two second time resolution while accepting uncertainties due to the potential difference between the true and predicted ram directions.

-CAPS data rates correspond to resolution, since the full energy/angle spectra are summed over adjacent samples in the lower rate modes.
+As stated above, CAPS data rates correspond to resolution, since the full energy/angle spectra are summed over adjacent samples in the lower rate modes.
 Away from Titan encounters, the instrument typically operated in a survey mode.
-This mode alternated between a medium resolution (2 or 4 kbps, which is $1/8^{th}$ or $1/4^{th}$ of full resolution) and a low resolution, 0.5 kbps mode.
-On typical Titan encounters, this was increases to a constant, 4 kbps rate at four hours before closest approach.
-At two hours before closest approach, the instrument was commaned to its 16 kbps (full resolution) data rate.
+This mode alternated between a medium resolution (2 or 4 kbps, which is 1/8th or 1/4th of full resolution) and a low resolution, 0.5 kbps mode.
+On typical Titan encounters, this was increased to a constant rate of 4 kbps at four hours before closest approach.
+At two hours before closest approach, the instrument was commanded to its 16 kbps (full resolution) data rate.
 Outbound, the reverse changes were made at two and four hours after closest approach.
 This pattern was altered on many encounters, based on data allocations and availability.
 Occasionally, non-survey data were obtained more than ten hours from closest approach.
 The timing and details of these variations from the typical pattern were determined on a case-by-case basis, including considerations such as spacecraft pointing on the inbound versus outbound legs.